raptor-wrangler/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: seven's first website
 ---

+# howdy 😁
+my name is seven, and i am from louisville, kentucky